 A novice California Private Investigator, no matter how intelligent, must learn through experience.
 Private Investigator school is an excellent way to build a solid foundation; however, to become fully capable a novice California PI will need experience.
 The learning curve is defined by specific skills one can only obtain by working in the professional investigative industry.

-The experienced California Professional Private Investigator will have seen many typical situations in a particular field and will adapt their methods as they apply knowledge from past experiences.
+The experienced California Professional Private Eye will have seen many typical situations in a particular field and will adapt their methods as they apply knowledge from past experiences.

 In the California Private Investigator profession, you will never stop encountering new situations that will act as learning opportunities to increase your knowledge and skills.
 If you ever arrive at a point in your career when you believe you can do no wrong, be prepared to be reminded that this is a lifelong journey.
 The Professional Investigator draws from the past, uses that information in real time to make calculated decisions and anticipates things yet to happen.
 Effective experience-based decisions will benefit the client and shape your reputation as a California Investigator.